tsunooky/epidots/README.md

 ## 🚀 Aliases & Functions

-This configuration includes a suite of commands you can use inside the terminal to speed up your workflow at EPITA.
+This configuration includes a suite of commands you can use inside the terminal to speed up your workflow.

 ### EPITA & C Programming
 | Alias | Command / Description |